CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 ![](images/performance-1v2.png)

-To my surprise, with 1 x MaxDist cell width (27 cells to check max), FPS was better across the board than 2 x maxDist cell width (8 cells to check max).
+With 1 x MaxDist cell width (27 cells to check max), FPS was better across the board than 2 x maxDist cell width (8 cells to check max).
 This is because even though more cells are examined, each cell holds fewer boids so the heavy inner loops shrink a lot and there are less boids that need to be checked.
-Also, when cell width is twice the rule distance, there will likely be more boids not within the actual rule distance that we check.
+The 8-cell heuristic produces more candidate boids to check although the number of cells is less.
+When cell width is twice the rule distance, there will likely be more boids not within the actual rule distance that we check.